oleksost/flash_attention_educational/README.md

-# flash_attaetion_educational
+# Flash Attaetion Educational
 Implementation of flash attention for educational purposes.
+This is under construction.

+This will include:

+- [x] implemenation in numba
+    - [x] forward
+    - [x] backward
+- [ ] implementation in C++
+    - [ ] forward
+- [ ] implementation in triton